rlancer/super-share/README.md

 Super Share
 ===========

-Super Share is a more elegant way to share documents from Google Drive
+Super Share is a more elegant way to share documents from Google Drive for Google Apps users.

+It deploys to Google App Engine and is designed to be efficient enough to run within App Engine's free daily quota.

-**Note this system atomically changes certain file permissions to include Anyone with the link can view**
+**This system atomically changes certain file permissions to include Anyone with the link can view**

 + Shares live on your domain with the URL pattern of share.example.com/file-title
 + No Google Drive Chrome or branding